joshtynjala/actionscript-3.0-developers-guide/files-and-data/storing-local-data/encrypted-local-storage.md

 encrypted.
 Instead the data is protected by the user-level security provided by the operating system.
 The Android operating system assigns every application a separate user ID.
 Applications can only access their own files and files created in public locations (such as the removable storage card).
-Note that on “rooted” Android devices, applications running with root privileges CAN access the files of other applications.
+Note that on "rooted" Android devices, applications running with root privileges CAN access the files of other applications.
 Thus on a rooted device, the encrypted local store does not provide as high a level of data protection as it does on on a non-rooted